Koffi Olomide: Concert rivalries, legal disputes, and final interactions

-In early March 2009, a feud erupted between Koffi and his former bandleader and mentor Papa Wemba when the latter verbally assaulted Koffi during a YouTube interview on the show Chez Francis.
-Papa Wemba alleged that Koffi pirated the album Wake Up.
-Koffi filed a complaint against Papa Wemba at the Ngaliema Peace Court in Kinshasa for "damaging his reputation".
-Following the second hearing on 19 March, Papa Wemba faced a potential sentence of eight days to six months in prison for slander under the DRC law.
-The prosecution sought an estimated one million dollars.
-However, Koffi withdrew his complaint on 25 March.
+In early March 2009, Wemba publicly criticized Koffi during a YouTube interview on Chez Francis, claiming that Koffi had pirated the album Wake Up.
+In response, Koffi filed a lawsuit at the Ngaliema Peace Court in Kinshasa for "damaging his reputation".
+At the second hearing on 19 March, Wemba faced the possibility of an eight-day to six-month prison sentence for slander under Congolese law, with the prosecution seeking damages of around one million dollars.
+However, Koffi withdrew the complaint on 25 March.